legal herstory pioneers

 -

-1869, her application to become the first Illinois lawyer was denied.
+In 1869, her application to become the first woman lawyer in Illinois was denied.
 In 1890, the Illinois Supreme Court granted her a license to practice law, nunc pro tunc to 1869.

 -